SoftEngineerTeam/VulDegre/README.md

 ## 🤯 Dataset

-To investigate the effectiveness of LIVABLE in vulnerability detection, we adopt three vulnerability datasets from these paper:
+To investigate the effectiveness of VulDecgre in vulnerability detection, we adopt three open-source vulnerability datasets and a self-collected dataset from these paper:

 - Fan et al. [1]: